John Mulligan: Biography

-Salvatore Martinez Mulligan (AKA: Muligan) born The Sorrento, Moseley Birmingham.
-United Kingdom.
-John Joe Salvatore Martinez Marion Mulligan [a Latin Catholic].
+Salvatore Martinez Mulligan (AKA: Muligan) born The Sorrento, Moseley Birmingham, UK.
+His full name is John Joe Salvatore Martinez Marion Mulligan, having a Latin and Irish Catholic background.

 He is most prominently known as the dreadlocked founder member of the band Fashion (1) as the bassist and keyboardist with Dik Davis on vocals and drums and Luke Skyscraper (Alan James) on vocals and guitar.
 They toured extensively with The Police, Squeeze, The Stranglers, The Ramones, B 52's, Patti Smith & The Gang Of 4.

 Product Perfect (1979) on IRS Records.